classroom-dee/hobbernetes/sticky.md

 - This will be the master node.
 - Req: Win 10 Pro or NT?
 - In Bios, enable virtualization(method varies).
-- Enable the feature on Hyper Visor Manager, restart PC ii.
+- Enable the feature on Hyper Visor Manager, restart PC</br>
+ii.
 VM
 - *External Switch* for the network adaptor
 - *Dynamic Memory* minimum set to 4GB